RTippin/messenger/README.md

 ### Notes
 - If our event subscribers are enabled, the default queue channel your worker must monitor is `messenger`.
 You may define custom queue channels yourself within our config.
+- The default bot subscriber will push jobs onto the `messenger-bots` queue channel.
 - Our included commands that queue a job also use the `messenger` queue channel.
 - If you enable calling, we support an included [Janus Media Server][link-janus-server] driver, however you will still need to install the media server yourself.
 - Read through our [`messenger.php`][link-config] config file before migrating!